DomiiBunn/Gmail-UI/README.md

 ## How do i use it?

-Simply download a pre packaged file from releases or compile the code your self using the `npm run package` command.
+Simply download a pre packaged file from releases or compile the code your self using the `npm run build` command.

 ## Do you keep updating this project?